slott56/Stingray-Reader/docs/source/background.rst

             *process row*
         return counts

-The idea here is to properly isolate processing centered on a single sheet of w workbook.
+The idea here is to properly isolate processing centered on a single sheet of a workbook.
 It's often the case that a single sheet can be created in First Normal Form (1NF).
 This means each field is atomic, and there are no repeating arrays within the row.

 Actual data can, of course, be much more complex.
 The conceptual model, however, seems to be useful for structuing data-intensive applications.

 This sheet-level function is used by a main application function.

 ..  parsed-literal::

-    def main(args: argparse.Namespace) -> None:
+    def main(argv: list[str] = sys.argv[1:]) -> None:
+        args = get_options(argv)
         for input in args.file:
             with stingray.open_workbook(input) as source:
                 for sheet in source.sheets():